 Some banks, brokers and other nominee record holders may be participating in the practice of "householding" proxy statements and annual reports.
 This means that only one copy of this Proxy Statement may have been sent to multiple stockholders in your household.
-We will promptly deliver a separate copy of the document to you if you write to our proxy solicitor, Kingsdale, at the address set forth on the back cover of this Proxy Statement or call Kingsdale, in North America, toll-free at 1-888-302-5677 and, outside North America, call collect at 416-867-2272.
+We will promptly deliver a separate copy of the document to you if you write to our proxy solicitor, Kingsdale, at the following address: 745 Fifth Avenue, 5th Floor, New York, NY 10151, or call Kingsdale, in North America, toll-free at 1-888-302-5677 and, outside North America, call collect at 416-867-2272.
 If you want to receive separate copies of our proxy materials in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you should contact your bank, broker, or other nominee record holder, or you may contact our proxy solicitor at the above address and phone number.